Lowestoft, first and foremost, was famous for its fishing and Herring Fishery Score is a clue if you're even the slightest bit interested.

 What is believed to be officially a ' promenade' passes Wellington Gardens, very much of the Victorian variety and very much what you might expect to see at the seaside.

-Peto's original plans were far more flowery but part of it is now occupied by a car park, something the pen pushers at Lowestoft City Hall saw as progress, probably.
+That includes the customary putting green and somewhere for a frothy coffee but Peto's original plans were far more flowery.
+Part of it is now occupied by a car park, which is something the pen pushers at Lowestoft City Hall saw as progress, probably.

 The townhouses that overlook from what is believed to be officially an 'esplanade' are also his handiwork and tower over the two-storey terraces seen so far.